 Application form is processed, valuation ordered & documentation requirements returned.
 An indicative loan offer is issued by the lender

 Standby to receive the loan documents, attend lender & solicitor requirements, sign-up then get ready for settlement funds to be transferred.
 Easy!

-PAYG salaried employees, self-employed with a Pty Ltd Company, Family Trusts, ABN Holders, SMSF Trust's and Non-residents.
-Also included are business owners that may not have up-to-date financials or tax returns.
-May have missed loan repayments, have credit defaults, court judgements or recently out of bankruptcy.
-Are a new business without financials.
-Already have a 2nd mortgage or caveat loan and require a refinance or rollover for further terms.
+Unemployed, PAYG salaried employees, self-employed with or without a Pty Ltd Company, Family Trusts with and without a Corporate Trustee, ABN Holders, SMSF Trust's and Non-residents.
+Also included are business owners that do not have financials or tax returns.
+May have missed one or more loan repayments, have credit defaults, court judgements or are recently out of bankruptcy.
+Are a new business without trading history.
+Already have a 2nd mortgage or caveat loan and require an urgent or non-urgent refinance or rollover for further terms.
 We don't judge or discriminate.